liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

     Guestbook guestbook = null;

-Delete the `guestbookId` variable declaration, and replace it with the following, which gets the `guestbookName` from the request:
+Delete the `guestbookId` variable declaration and replace it with the following call, which gets the `guestbookName` from the request:

     String guestbookName = ParamUtil.getString(renderRequest, "guestbookName");

 Now you need to change the logic used in the `if` and `else` blocks.
-This logic does is decide which `Guestbook` needs to be set as an attribute of the `renderRequest`.
+This logic decides which `Guestbook` needs to be set as an attribute of the `renderRequest`.

-First, since `guestbook` is already declared as a `Guestbook` object, remove the type declaration *Guestbook* from the declaration in the first `if` statement.
+Since `guestbook` is already declared as a `Guestbook` object, remove the type declaration `Guestbook` from the declaration in the first `if` statement.
-If this is the first time the portlet is added to a page (i.e., the `guestbooks` list is empty), a new `Guestbook` named *Main* will be created.
+If this is the first time the portlet is added to a page (i.e., the list of guestbooks is empty), a new `Guestbook` named *Main* will be created.

 Here are the other scenarios the `render` method should handle:
-- If the render request contains a `Guestbook` attribute (e.g., if the `swtichTabs` action is triggered), get it.
+- If the render request contains a `Guestbook` attribute (e.g., if the `switchTabs` action is triggered), get it.
 - If the request contains no `Guestbook` object or `guestbookName`, just get the first `Guestbook` in the list.
 - If the request contains a `guestbookName` parameter, use it to get the `Guestbook` by its name.
-This will be the case when the user clicks the `viewwEntryURL` and the `addEntryURL`, defined in the `view.jsp` file.
+This is the case when the user clicks the `viewEntryURL` or the `addEntryURL`, defined in the `view.jsp` file.

 Here's what the logic looks like:

     if (guestbooks.size() == 0) {
 				guestbook = GuestbookLocalServiceUtil.addGuestbook(
 						serviceContext.getUserId(), "Main", serviceContext);